namakala/depression-in-t2dm/README.md

 updating packages I used throughout the analysis.

     renv::restore()
+    renv::settings$snapshot.type("all")

 This step will read `renv.lock` file and install required packages to your local machine.
 When all packages loaded properly (make sure there’s no error at all), you *have to* restart your R session.
-Then, you should be able to proceed with:
+Setting the snapshot to `all` will allow `renv` to track all the required packages, including its dependencies.
+After restarting your R session, you should be able to proceed with:

     targets::tar_make()